Product Name:

 Antibody Cross Reactivity: Strong 46K cross-reactive protein (Nim1, LKB and ATP6V1C2 are candidates).

-Scientific Background: MARK1 is a protein-serine/threonine kinase that is is a member of the CAMK group of protein kinases in the CAMKL family, and MARK subfamily.
+Scientific Background: MARK1 (Microtubule affinity-regulating kinase 1) is a 125 kDa protein-serine/threonine kinase that is is a member of the CAMK group of protein kinases in the CAMKL family, and MARK subfamily.
 It mediates control of cell polarity and microtubule function.
+It features a catalytic kinase domain, a ubiquitin-associated (UBA) domain, and a carboxy-terminal kinase-associated (KA1) domain.
+The protein's activity is regulated by its KA1 domain, which mediates autoinhibition and phospholipid activation.
+It is activated by phosphorylation on Thr-215 by STK11 in complex with STE20-related adapter-alpha (STRAD alpha) pseudo kinase and CAB39.
+MARK1 phosphorylates tau, microtubule-associated proteins MAP2, and MAP4 in their KXGS repeat motifs, causing their detachment from microtubules and triggering microtubule disruption, affecting cytoskeletal dynamics.
+It acts as a positive regulator of the Wnt signaling pathway, mediating phosphorylation of dishevelled proteins (DVL1, DVL2, and/or DVL3).
 This kinase is highly expressed and widely distributed in most tested human tissues except apparently in the brain and spinal cord.
-It is activated by phosphorylation on T215 by STK11 in complex with STE20-related adapter-alpha (STRAD alpha) pseudo kinase and CAB39.
-MARK1 phosphorylates microtubule-associated proteins and trigger microtubule disruption.
 Gene mutation studies performed in mice revealed that after targeted disruption of the MARK1 gene, the mice lacked the ability to drink, and displayed hind leg motor dysfunction.
 Genetic variations in MARK1 have been correlated with susceptibility to autism.
 MARK1 is over-expressed in the prefrontal cortex of autism patients and affects the function of cortical dendrites.
+It is associated with Tau-related diseases (tauopathies) and Alzheimer's (paired helical filaments) due to its role in phosphorylation.
 MARK1 has also been linked with the development of gastric adenocarcinomas and ovarian serous carcinomas.
+This description may include information annotated by UniProt and/or Google AI.